yeckey/drive-sdk/docs/programming-guide.md

 } anki_vehicle_adv_t;
 ~~~

-The `service_id` for an Anki Drive vehicle is defined in the GATT profile for the vehicle, and will always by a 128-bit UUID.
+The `service_id` for an Anki Drive vehicle is defined in the GATT profile for the vehicle, and will always be the same 128-bit UUID.
 This UUID can be used to identify vehicles during scanning, or as a handle to discover the read and write characteristics after connecting to a vehicle.

 ~~~c
 #define ANKI_STR_SERVICE_UUID       "BE15BEEF-6186-407E-8381-0BD89C4D8DF4"
 ~~~

-The manufacturer data contains a uint64_t value that uniquely identifies each vehicle.
+The manufacturer data is a uint64_t value that uniquely identifies each vehicle.
-This value contains information identifying the 'make/model' of the car, which can be used for display purposes.
+This value specifies the 'make/model' of the vehicle (`model_id`) and a unique identifier for each vehicle of the specified model (`identifier`).

 ~~~c
 /**